klromans557/Metric-Generation-and-Analysis-Suite/README.md

 #### Added:
 - New `create_facedistance_data.py` script to carry out data generation without the need for an external app.
 - New `gui.py` script for GUI interface; use `run_GUI.bat` to begin app and use both main scripts.
-- Added `Mult-Model Round-Robin` tournament style comparison capability which allows for more than two models to be compared at once
+- Added `Multi-Model Round-Robin` tournament style comparison capability which allows for more than two models to be compared at once
   (old way is now called Two-Model Direct Comparison).
 - Added `install_MGAS.bat` to create venv with required Python dependencies and to automatically download DLib models needed for the CREATE script.
 - Added additional information via two `PLEASE_READ_ME.txt` files, one in main and other in example directories.

 ### Changed:
-- Reordered the `order_of_import_of_metrics` varialbe in the BULK script.
+- Reordered the `order_of_import_of_metrics` variable in the BULK script.
 - Changed what information is made immediately available, via terminal/GUI; check `LOGS` directory for detailed logs.
 - Directory path assignment, and important user defined variables, now accessed through GUI; no longer need to edit any of the scripts!